 The impulse to appease Tehran and pursue economic deals remains alive and well, as European signatories to the flawed 2015 nuclear deal struggle to preserve business opportunities in the wake of the American withdrawal.
-Whatever the differences between the US and EU, the Iranian regime’s support ofhave raised serious questions about European outreach.
+Whatever the differences between the US and EU, the Iranian regime’s support of Syrian dictator Bashar al-Assad and the ongoing development of Iranian ballistic missiles have raised serious questions about European outreach.

 The news of the Paris terror plot should resolve any questions once and for all.
 Outreach and appeasement have no place in dealing with a regime that remains committed to such tactics.

 The regime’s terror plot might have killed untold numbers among the more than 100,000 attendees of the June 30 rally in Paris.
 The NCRI has called for urgent action to guarantee that neither Assadollah Assadi nor any other diplomat involved in the plot be allowed to flee to Iran and thus escape justice.

 The NCRI has also urged the nations of Europe to acknowledge the underlying threat and respond with the “closure of [the] regime’s embassies and representative offices, and the expulsion of terrorist diplomats” wherever they may be stationed.